google/closure-templates/documentation/reference/types.md

 Parameters may be bound to template-type expressions using the [`.bind()`](functions.md#bind) method.

-Template types may be invoked using a call syntax, with any unset parameters passed as parameters.
+Templates passed as parameters may be invoked using the normal `{call}` syntax or element composition syntax, with any unset parameters passed as parameters.

 Template type declarations consist of a list of named parameters, their corresponding types, and the return type of the template.